 Austin’s Innovation District

-Austin's Innovation District connects communities, businesses, and health care providers/systems.
-It taps into the region's network of innovators, companies, entrepreneurs, investors, and nonprofits for the benefit of the entire community.Learn More⟶
+Austin's Innovation District taps into a network of innovators, companies, entrepreneurs, investors and nonprofits for the benefit of the entire community.Learn More⟶

 Great cities have great parks—places where people can stroll and picnic and enjoy the beautiful Austin weather.
 We’re collaborating with a number of partners to develop a connected urban greenbelt that wends its way between major and smaller parks, creating a walkable and accessible park system for everyone.Learn More⟶